VisActor/VTable/docs/assets/faq/en/12-How to achieve color gradient effect on table component.md

 ## Question Description

 The background of the cells on the table is displayed in different colors according to different data, realizing a color scale effect.
-How to achieve this effect on the table component?
+How to achieve this effect on VTable?

 ![image](/vtable/faq/12-0.png)

 ## Solution

-The open source table component VTable is used here to implement this function.
 You can achieve the color scale effect by setting `bgColor` in `style` as a function in `columns` and returning different color values based on different data:

 ```javascript
 const BG_COLOR = (args: TYPES.StylePropertyFunctionArg): string => {